HokieGeek/qmk_firmware/keyboards/nyquist/keymaps/hickory-n-dickory/readme.md

 ![Current layout](https://i.imgur.com/V3kMS5N.png)

 ## Features
-Most of the features here are defined in my [userspace files](../../../../users/hokiegeek/readme.md).

 ### Accents
-Used as defined in my [userspace files](../../../../users/hokiegeek/readme.md#accents).
+Using keycodes defined in my [userspace files](../../../../users/hokiegeek/readme.md#accents).

 Each symbol is set as part of the lower layer for the respective ANSI character.

 ### TMUX
-Used as defined in my [userspace files](../../../../users/hokiegeek/readme.md#tmux).
+Using keycodes defined in my [userspace files](../../../../users/hokiegeek/readme.md#tmux).

+Mapped them two keys accessible with my right thumb.

 ### Swap Hands
-Enables the QMK [Swap Hands](https://docs.qmk.fm/#/feature_swap_hands) feature.
+Enabled and used as defined in my [userspace files](../../../../users/hokiegeek/readme.md#swap-hands).